 While hiring a freelancer to outsource a support job, consider the following:

-There are a few key traits that determine whether a potential employee would be a great fit in your support team.
+There are a few key traits that determine whether a potential employee would be a great fit in your support team, such as:

 That is why Emotional Intelligence (EQ) is a customer service requirement.
-You or your support managers should actively look for candidates with high emotional intelligence.
-Sites like arealme offer free EQ tests which you can use to filter your applicants.
+You or your support managers should actively look for an outsourced agent with high emotional intelligence.

-In some cases, your customer support reps would have to answer tough technical questions.
+In some cases, your customer support agent would have to answer tough technical questions.

-- Looking for support workers for your startup?
+Looking for a support agent for your startup?
 Try AngelList.co.

 Referrals are an underrated source of hiring new remote employees.

 You can ask other talented customer support managers in your circle for recommendations on hiring remote workers or freelancers.

-Switching to an outsourced support team is not easy, but here is a five-step process that can guide through this transition phase.
+Switching to an outsourced support team is not easy, but here is a five-step process that can guide you through this transition phase:

 1. Lawyer Up

-When you strike a deal with a third party, you would need to pay close attention to the contract.
+When you strike a deal with an outsourcing partner, you should pay close attention to the contract.

 Hire an attorney to review any paperwork you don’t completely understand.
 They have the experience to predict what you may need in the future.

-Don’t be afraid to suggest changes or additions you need.
 In addition to detailing how the partnership will work and what is expected, the contract should include conditions that allow you to discontinue the relationship.
-This may consist of a particular set of quality standards, or may just be a time period after which the contract is up for renewal.
+This may consist of a particular set of quality standards or may just be a time period after which the contract is up for renewal.

-Be sure to read service level agreements in depth as well, and consider whether they apply specifically to your business needs.
+Be sure to read service level agreements and consider whether they apply specifically to your business needs.

-Many call centers tend to focus on handle-time – that is, the average amount of time the representative spends with each caller.
+For example, many call centers focus on handle time — the average amount of time the customer service representative spends with each caller.
 They strive to minimize handle time to a few minutes per customer, providing the most efficient service possible.

-While this is profitable in that it allows representatives to field more callers during their shifts, it can also negatively impact the level of service each caller receives.
+While this is profitable because it allows representatives to field more callers during their shifts, it can also negatively impact the level of service each caller receives.

 A representative who feels rushed to meet a handle time metric may not go out of their way to explain something extensively or offer other services.

-It may be more beneficial for you to emphasize other metrics in your service level agreements that are relevant to your company’s goals.
+It may be more beneficial for you to emphasize other metrics relevant to your company’s goals in your service level agreements.

 2. Appoint a Manager